Frequenty Asked Questions about Dasharo

 - trustworthiness for all.

-Dasharo consists of commercial services available for business customers, set of open-source repositories, and quality control which help to provide scalable, modular, easy to combine open-source BIOS, UEFI, and firmware solutions.
+Dasharo consists of productized services, set of open-source repositories, and quality control which help to provide scalable, modular, easy to combine open-source BIOS, UEFI, and firmware solutions.
 It offers the components that are needed to develop and maintain a high quality, and modular firmware, for the stability and security of your platform.

-For individuals Dasharo provides optional features in subscription model called Supporters Entrance.
+For individuals Dasharo provides optional features in subscription model called Dasharo Pro Package.

 Why 3mdeb created Dasharo?